 - 9C32M1

-The 9S32M1 is a tracked multi-channel missile guidance radar in the S-300V air-defense family.
-It coordinates target tracking and missile guidance for S-300V batteries, giving the system a central fire-control element for engaging aircraft, cruise missiles, drones, and some ballistic threats.
+The 9S32M1 is a tracked multi-channel missile guidance radar in the S-300V air-defense family, descended from the 9S32 engagement-radar line used at battery level.
+It tracks assigned targets, coordinates with S-300V launch vehicles and command elements, and provides the radar channel needed to guide missiles against aircraft, cruise missiles, drones, and selected ballistic threats.
 Ukrainian reporting in January 2026 documented a Russian 9S32M1 being struck in Donetsk region during the Russia-Ukraine War.

 Role in Conflicts